Communication Skills: Learning to be assertive

 Express Yourself in a Positive Way: It is important to say what’s on your mind, even if it is negative or difficult to deal with, just make sure you express it constructively and sensitively.

 Be Open to Criticism and Compliments: Accept both positive and negative feedback graciously and humbly.
-If you don’t agree with criticism you are given then be prepared to say so without getting angry.
+If you don’t agree with the criticism you are given then be prepared to say so without getting angry.

 Learn to Say “No”: Protect your time and workload by saying “no” when necessary.
 You should know your own work limits, and remember that you cannot do everything or please everyone.